 iPhone 14 Pro: Now available for pre-order

-The iPhone 14 Pro and iPhone 14 Pro Max are offered with 128 GB, 256 GB, 512 GB and 1 TB of storage.
-The new 48-megapixel sensor captures ProRAW photos in razor-sharp quality and features a "new machine learning model that delivers sharper images and less noise for unprecedented detail."
-The iPhone 14 Pro and iPhone 14 Pro Max have a new quad-pixel sensor that can merge four pixels into one to deliver sharper and brighter 12-megapixel shots.
+The iPhone 14 Pro and iPhone 14 Pro Max are available with 128 GB, 256 GB, 512 GB, and 1 TB of storage.
+The new 48-megapixel sensor captures razor-sharp ProRAW photos and features a "new machine learning model that delivers sharper images and less noise for unprecedented detail."
+The iPhone 14 Pro and iPhone 14 Pro Max feature a new Quad Pixel sensor that can blend four pixels into one to deliver sharper and brighter 12-megapixel shots.
 The iPhone 14 Pro and iPhone 14 Pro Max are available for pre-order now.
-Delivery will begin on Friday, September 16.
+Shipping begins on Friday, September 16.
 (Image: Apple)